National Operating Committee on Standards for Athletic Equipment: Process

-The process of developing NOCSAE standards is subject to ANSI’s principles of “due process, transparency, and openness”, and depends heavily on data-gathering and consensus among stakeholder groups represented on the NOCSAE Standard Committee.
+The process of developing NOCSAE standards is subject to ANSI's principles of "due process, transparency, and openness", and depends heavily on data-gathering and consensus among stakeholder groups represented on the NOCSAE Standards Committee.
 NOCSAE bylaws and ANSI accreditation rules also require a balance of the interests among these stakeholder groups so that no single group has control.
 The board members who represent these groups give input during the standards development process and through their work as members of the NOCSAE Standards Committee.
+NOCSAE performance standards are intentionally "design neutral" and do not specify product materials or technology features to avoid limiting innovation.

 Standards enforcement and compliance

-NOCSAE is part of a voluntary standards system in the U.S. A voluntary system is considered preferable, as opposed to a government mandated system, because greater flexibility is possible in responding to changes in technology and market demand.
-As a part of this voluntary system, NOCSAE has no authority to enforce its standards except with equipment-maker licensees whose products have been certified by an independent certifying organization.
+NOCSAE is part of the voluntary standards system in the U.S. A voluntary system is considered preferable, as opposed to a government mandated system, because greater flexibility is possible in responding to changes in technology and market demand.
+As a part of this voluntary system, NOCSAE has no authority to enforce its standards except with equipment-maker licensees whose products have been certified by an A2LA accredited certification program provider.

-NOCSAE standards are enforced, however, by several sport governing bodies which have mandated the use of NOCSAE-compliant equipment through their rules of play, including the National Collegiate Athletic Association (NCAA), the United States Polo Association (USPA), the National Federation of State High School Associations (NFSHS), and the National Football League (NFL).
+NOCSAE standards are enforced, however, by several sport governing bodies which have mandated the use of NOCSAE-compliant equipment through their rules of play, including the National Collegiate Athletic Association (NCAA), the United States Polo Association (USPA), the National Federation of State High School Associations (NFSHS), USA Lacrosse, and the National Football League (NFL).

-The compliance of the equipment to NOCSAE standards is effected through independent, third-party certification.
+Determination of equipment compliance to NOCSAE standards is by a third-party certification program provider.
+The current program provider is Safety Equipment Institute, SEI, which is A2LA accredited in accordance with "7389.01: ISO/IEC 17065:2012 Product Certification Bodies."

 Third-party equipment certification

-Compliance of equipment to NOCSAE performance standards is “determined by the ability of equipment to withstand certain physical forces”; meaning, this is how the equipment must ‘’perform’’ to be compliant with the NOCSAE standard.
-NOCSAE performance standards do not specify materials or design.
+Compliance of equipment to NOCSAE performance standards is "determined by the ability of equipment to withstand certain physical forces"; meaning, this is how the equipment must "perform" to be compliant to the applicable NOCSAE standard.

 NOCSAE testing standards specify how products will be tested to certify that the equipment complies with the applicable standard, but the certifying process is carried out independently of NOCSAE by a certifying organization, Safety Equipment Institute (SEI).

-To be certified compliant with a NOCSAE standard, equipment models must score less than 1200 SI on each of 16 impacts at 12 mph including two at high temperatures and two randomly selected locations, plus 7 additional impacts at two different lower speeds which have lower SI threshold requirements.
+To be certified compliant to a NOCSAE standard, equipment models must score less than 1200 SI on each of 16 impacts at 12 mph including two at high temperatures and two randomly selected locations, plus seven additional impacts at two different lower speeds which have lower SI threshold requirements.

 Equipment manufacturers apply to SEI to have their new equipment models tested to confirm that the products perform as is required by the NOCSAE standard applicable to the product type.

 Another part of the SEI certifying process requires manufacturers who participate in the certification program to pass a quality assurance audit of their facility and operate in accordance with SEI quality assurance requirements.
 Equipment models which have met the quality control and assurance requirements, and which have met the certification testing requirements, can display a SEI certification label, signifying that the model is compliant with NOCSAE standards.